-UPDATE 7/7/2021: Since I first published this, I’ve gotten a lot of inquiries from people regarding repairing their L1s.
-For local people to northern CA, I’ve swapped working units for their bad ones plus cash.
+UPDATE 10/22/2021: Since I first published this, I’ve gotten a lot of inquiries from people regarding repairing their L1s.
+For people local to northern CA, I’ve swapped working units for their bad ones plus cash.
 Then I try to fix the dead one I took in trade.
-All together now I’ve worked on four units and succeeded fixing three of them.
+All together now I’ve worked on five units and succeeded fixing all of them.
 I’ve also successfully repaired an aux supply board that someone extracted from their L1 and sent to me (Unit 3 below).
 For those trying repairs at home, here are my results (I’ll try to update as I see more units):

-Firstly, ALL FOUR failures have been in the “Auxiliary Power Supply Board” (read below for more details).
-I recommend starting trouble shooting there but please note the dangers of troubleshooting circuits that are hot to the AC line (noted elsewhere in this post).
+6 of 7 failures have been in the “Auxiliary Power Supply Board” (read below for more details).
+I recommend starting trouble shooting there if you L1 does not power up but please note the dangers of troubleshooting circuits that are hot to the AC line (noted elsewhere in this post).

-Unit 1: My first attempted repair which started this blog post – D608 open – FULLY REPAIRED
+Unit 1: My first attempted repair which started this blog post – D608 open – REPAIRED

 The tower speakers slide into the base where they are both supported and electrically connected to the amplifier.
 All the circuitry is in the base.

 The bad news is if you have a problem with this first generation L1 (ours is about 10 years old), Bose is zero help.
 They will no longer repair them and only implore you to get a new system.
-Right.
-To make matters worse they are also completely uncooperative about supplying schematics (though I was able to find that on-line).
+To make matters worse they are completely uncooperative about supplying schematics (though I was able to find documentation on-line).

 The below linked doc has schematics and instructions for disassembly.
-Even though it provides guidance, still take LOTs of pictures.
+Even though it provides guidance, I still recommend taking LOTs of pictures.
 Especially of where connectors plug in.

-I pulled the base apart, which is no small task.
-There are screws everywhere, and you have pull almost everything in the base apart to get at anything useful.
+Dissembling the base is no small task.
+There are screws everywhere, and you have to pull almost everything apart to get at anything useful.
 Below shows the top cover and control panel PCB after unplugging from the power chassis.

 Pull the U-shaped top cover and you are in.